|Golden Weeping Willow - Salix alba 'Tristis'|

 Willow Catkin - Salix nigra

 Willow bark was steeped as tea by native Americans, and the young twigs and bark chewed to relieve headaches.
 It was later found the active ingredient was salicylic acid, the basis of today’s aspirin.
-It has since been shown the active ingredient is salicylic acid, the basis of today’s aspirin.
 "Salicylic" derives from the willow genus Salix, as does the family name Salicaceae.

 Weeping Willows should be grown in full sun or very light shade and will tolerate a wide range of soil conditions, including alkaline pH.
 All willows will need initial pruning and training when young to develop a strong, central trunk with branch crotches as wide as possible.
-This will increase the longevity of the tree and help overcome the problem with brittle wood but the trees are usually still short-lived.
+This will increase the longevity of the tree and help overcome the problem with brittle wood, but the trees are usually still short-lived, rarely reaching 60 years old.

 1. USDA NRCS Plant Materials Program," Weeping Willow"